lukasNo1/opi/README.md

 (For emails you need to add credentials for a smtp server in configuration.py and set the 'botAlert' setting to "email")

+### CC expiration date

+The bot will try to sell a cc which expires on the third friday of next month.
+If that date is not available because it falls on a holiday f.ex., it will sell a cc with expiration on thursday preceding said friday

 ### Rollups: Further explanation

 A 'rollup' is the process of rolling to a higher strike price than the current one.